IBM/ibm-commonui-operator/README.md

 ### Debugging guide

-Use the following commands to debug the operator installation:
+Use the following commands to debug the operator installation

 - Check the CSV installation status: